Post No.: 0125

 This interdependence over time shapes a nation’s cultural attitudes and approaches to public healthcare, progressive taxation, diversity tolerance, relative socialism, and so forth, thus reinforcing a virtuous cycle.
 The Law of Jante, or set of cultural commandments that value the group over the individual in Nordic countries, could either be a cause or effect of understanding interdependence.
 It’d be ideal to find the right middle ground between focusing on the group and the individual but what if this is not possible because they are necessarily mutually exclusive and one goal must prevail over the other?

-Although it is just a correlation and not necessarily a causation – it may go some way to explaining why increased capitalism, and in turn increased competition, personal independence and selfish greed, can lead a lot of people to become less happy (along with materialistic social comparisons and a diversion of priorities (e.g. onto money instead of health and family and friends).
-Capitalism works fabulously to an extent, such as by helping to lift countries out of poverty and all the benefits that bring, but any unrestrained extreme is bad (people often do have trouble seeing what’s ‘extreme’ though, especially with things that have no apparent limit).
+Although it is just a correlation and not necessarily a causation – it may go some way to explaining why increased capitalism, and in turn increased competition, personal independence and selfish greed, can lead a lot of people to become less happy (along with materialistic social comparisons and a diversion of priorities e.g. onto money instead of health and family and friends).
+Capitalism works fabulously to an extent, such as by helping to lift countries out of poverty and all the benefits that brings, but any unrestrained extreme is bad.
+People often do have trouble seeing what’s ‘extreme’ though, especially with things that have no apparent limit.
 The happiest countries in the world tend to get the balance between capitalism and democratically-supported socialism, between independence and interdependence, between competition and collaboration, better than others.
-Maybe ‘developing’ countries need mostly capitalism, but ‘developed’ countries then need to look at increasing socialism and curbing excessive levels of inequality?
-We don’t want wealth and therefore power excessively concentrated unequally in the hands of a mere few, and the kind of state this would create.
+Perhaps ‘developing’ countries need mostly capitalism, but ‘developed’ countries then need to look at increasing socialism and curbing any excessive levels of inequality?
+We don’t want wealth, and therefore power, excessively concentrated unequally in the hands of a mere few, and the kind of state this would create.
 (So do note that socialism is not the same as communism.)

 No single nation alone could afford to build and maintain the International Space Station hence this international project of interdependence and mutual benefits helped to facilitate and reinforce international peace too.
 After all, why hurt someone you need for your own interests?
 When people or nations think they’re purely individuals who don’t need other people or nations; when they think life or winning is zero-sum (i.e. one cannot win without someone else losing) – that’s when they might think about fighting and eliminating each other.